lino-framework/book/docs/specs/cal.rst

 The default list of choices for this field contains the following values.

+.. class:: EntryStates

+    The possible states of a calendar entry.
+    Stored in the :attr:`state <lino_xl.lib.cal.Event.state>` field.

+    Every choice is an instance of :class:`EntryState` and has some attributes.

+.. class:: EntryState

+    .. attribute:: edit_guests

+        Whether presences are editable when the entry is in this state.

+    .. attribute:: guest_state

+        Force the given guest state for all guests when an entry is set to this state.

+    .. attribute:: noauto
+    .. attribute:: transparent
+    .. attribute:: fixed

 >>> rt.show(cal.EntryStates)
 ======= ============ ============ ============= =================== ======== ============= =========